 The numerical expression of this procedure is to start with a random lattice and then choose one spin, at random, to make a trial flip.
 If the new configuration has a lower energy, we always accept the change.
-If it has a higher energy we only accept the change with a probability given by $\exp[-\Delta E/k_BT]$, where $\Delta E > 0$ is the energy change.
+If it has a higher energy, we only accept the change with a probability given by $\exp[-\Delta E/k_BT]$, where $\Delta E > 0$ is the energy change.
 (Actually, there is a small subtlety here.
-The probability of making a given transition is the product of the probability of making the trial flip and of accepting the trial.
-However the probability of making a trial flip from up to down is the same as that for down to up and these trial probabilities cancel, so it is only the ratio of the probabilities of acceptance that matters.)
+The probability of making a given transition is actually the product of the probability of making the trial flip and of accepting the trial.
+However, the probability of making a trial flip is the same for all the spins that we might flip (1/N), and these trial probabilities cancel, so it is only the ratio of the probabilities of acceptance that matters.)
 In this way, we choose a sequence of states that will ultimately have the equilibrium distribution function, and we can perform our thermodynamic averages using this sequence in an unweighted fashion.
-This is a particularly convenient procedure for the Ising problem because, by changing one spin at a time, ΔE can only take one of 5 values and it is possible to change from one state to the next very quickly.
-(It also helps to store the two threshold probabilities for making an energy-gaining transition and avoid evaluating exponentials every step.)
+This is a particularly convenient procedure for the Ising problem because, by changing just one spin at a time, ΔE can only take one of 5 values (-4, -2, 0, +2, +4 in units of J), and it is possible to change from one state to the next very quickly.
+(It also helps to store the two acceptance probabilities e^{-2J/k_BT} and e^{-4J/k_BT} for making an energy-gaining transition, so as to avoid evaluating exponentials at every step.)